 The first banjos were thought to have been created and used in Africa in the early 1600s.
-The instrument was introduced to America by slaves who were brought over from Africa prior to the Civil War.
+The instrument was introduced to America by enslaved people who were taken from Africa prior to the Civil War.

-During the Great Depression, the demand for happy music declined.
-Since the banjo was thought to be a happy-sounding instrument, it became almost impossible to find a banjo to purchase during this time.
+Since the banjo was thought to be a happy-sounding instrument, it became almost impossible to find a banjo to purchase during the Great Depresssion.
 It was even difficult to find replacement strings for existing banjos.